Interviewing a Healthcare Professional as a Medical Terminology Class Assignment

 • realize how the use of medical language with other healthcare professionals improves communication, but the same use of medical language with patients can create confusion.

-The student is asked to interview a healthcare professional to discuss the use of medical language on the job then share what they find with the class.
+The student is asked to interview a healthcare professional about the use of medical language on the job, then share what they learn with the class.

-I assign the interview for the third week of class.
-This gives students two weeks to become familiar with the class itself, and it is early enough in the semester to help students connect with why they are studying medical language.
+I assigned the interview for the third week of class.
+This gives students two weeks to become familiar with the class, and it is early enough in the semester to help them connect with why they are studying medical language.
 I make sure to include the assignment in the course syllabus and give information about it in the first two weeks of class so that students can prepare.

-I prefer to make this assignment low stakes by allowing students to conduct informal interviews with someone they know who works in healthcare, though I encourage those who are motivated to find a professional who works in the field the student would like to be employed.
+I prefer to make this assignment low-stakes by allowing students to conduct informal interviews with someone they know who works in healthcare.
+However, I encourage those who are motivated to find a professional who works in the field the student would like to be employed in.

-For online classes, I have students post their interview in a discussion board and assign others in the class to read the post and respond with a question, or additional information.
-In face-to-face classes, I have students share their interviews in small groups and then have them report to the class what they learned.
+For online classes, I have students post their interview on a discussion board and assign classmates to read the post and respond with a question or additional information.
+In face-to-face classes, I have students share their interviews in small groups and then report back to the class what they learned.

-A copy of the interview summary is turned in for grading either by posting in a discussion board or by handing in a hardcopy.
+A copy of the interview summary is turned in for grading either by posting it on a discussion board or by handing in a hard copy.

 The Interview

 I ask students to spend 15-20 minutes with a healthcare professional.
-The interview can be conducted by person, by phone, or by internet.
+The interview can be conducted in person, by phone, or over the internet.

 The interview report should include: